 Miami Springs home prices are not only among the most expensive in Florida, but Miami Springs real estate also consistently ranks among the most expensive in America.

-Miami Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Miami Springs is a city of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Miami Springs who work in office and administrative support (15.73%), management occupations (14.87%), and sales jobs (11.03%).
+Unlike some cities, Miami Springs isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Miami Springs are a mix of both white- and blue-collar jobs.
+Overall, Miami Springs is a city of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Miami Springs who work in office and administrative support (15.71%), management occupations (15.10%), and sales jobs (9.66%).

-In terms of college education, Miami Springs is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.67% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Miami Springs is somewhat higher than in the average US city of 21.84%: 27.80% of adults 25 and older in the city have at least a bachelor's degree.

+Miami Springs is an extremely ethnically-diverse city.
 The people who call Miami Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Miami Springs residents report their race to be White, followed by Black or African-American.
-Miami Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 70.88% of the city’s residents.
-Important ancestries of people in Miami Springs include German, English, Italian, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Miami Springs, accounting for 73.12% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Miami Springs residents report their race to be White, followed by Asian.
+Important ancestries of people in Miami Springs include Irish, English, Italian, and Scottish.

 The most common language spoken in Miami Springs is Spanish.
 Other important languages spoken here include English and Chinese.